 The Render lines depend upon how fast the data can be fetched from the source.
 In the case of the LAS file, no decompression is necessary so rendering happens in a fraction of a second.
 In the case of the LAZ file, that must first be decompressed into a working, LAS version in memory, so rendering takes over 14 seconds, many times longer.
 Most users will use cache (the default) for the data source, so the extra time rendering is a one-time cost for only the first time the drawing is used in that particular Manifold session.
 But when working with ensembles of LAS/LAZ files that may contain dozens or over a hundred files, the extra time to decompress LAZ at the beginning can add up.
 If we leave data in LAZ form and just link to it, then every time we open a project with those drawings, the first time we open the drawing we will have to wait for decompression into working format in memory before the LiDAR points appear in the drawing.

-In both cases in the above example, we had previously linked the files so Manifold has created a 52 MB spatial index file for each.
+In both cases in the above example, we had previously run the Tools - Index LiDAR Files command to create a Manifold point cloud spatial index file for each LiDAR file.
 That provides as close as possible a comparison of the time cost of LASzip decompression between using the LAZ file and the LAS file.
-If this is our first time using a LAS or LAZ file in Manifold building a spatial index will go faster with a LAS file than with a LAZ file, since there will not be additional time required to decompress the LAZ file into working form in memory.
+If this is our first time using a LAS or LAZ file in Manifold building a spatial index will go faster with a LAS file than with a LAZ file, since there will be no additional time required to decompress the LAZ file into working form in memory.

 When linking LAZ files into a project, leave the Save cache box checked in the Link dialog.
 When creating data sources using LAZ files, leave the Cache data checkbox checked in the New Data Source dialog.
 Those options will ensure cache is used for faster access to working data once the LAZ file has been decompressed behind the scenes.
 To reduce the size of .map files, we can uncheck the Save cached data between sessions box in the New Data Source dialog.
 Leaving that box checked will save the cache from each session into the .map file, resulting in a larger .map file, which somewhat defeats the idea of keeping file sizes small by leaving data in compressed LAZ file format instead of decompressing it into larger LAS file format.

-A good beginning - LiDAR point cloud capability in Manifold is a new feature that is just getting started.
+A good beginning - LiDAR point cloud capability in Manifold is a new feature that is just getting started, and getting steadily better with new Manifold builds.
 LiDAR users are encouraged to send in suggestions for any changes or additions desired.
 Stay tuned for many new features and improvements!